teddy-vltn/vinted-discord-bot/readme.md

 Here's a basic example of how to set up and use the `VintedMonitor`:

+### Configuration Options

+> [!IMPORTANT]\
+> All needs to be written in French for now.
+More languages are coming soon with the dataset.

+*   `search_text`: Text to search for in the Vinted website.
+*   `order`: Sort order of the items.
+*   `type`: Type of items to monitor. eg : "Hommes", "Femmes", "Enfants", "Bébés", "Autres".
+*   `catalog`: Specific catalog to monitor. eg : "Vestes et manteaux", "Chaussures", "Sacs et sacs à dos", "Accessoires", "Bijoux et montres", "Vêtements de sport", "Beauté", "Maison", "Électronique", "Livres et papeterie", "Jeux et jouets", "Autres".
+All the catalog options can be found in the `data/groups.json` file.
+*   `brands`: Array of brands to filter items.
+All the brands options can be found in the `data/brands.json` file.
+*   `sizes`: Sizes to filter the items.
+All the sizes options can be found in the `data/sizes.json` file.
+*   `priceFrom`: Minimum price of items to monitor.
+*   `priceTo`: Maximum price of items to monitor.

+It uses `fuse.js` to search for the closest match to the provided values.
+So, if you provide a brand that is not in the list, it will still try to find the closest match.
+So no need to write the exact brand name or size or catalog name.

 ```javascript
 import { VintedMonitor } from './src/vinted_monitor.js';
 import { ProxyEntity } from './src/proxys.js';